Campus Post Office

 - We advise that you do not change your address through USPS to Goucher.
 Because Goucher is listed as a business, you will be unable to change your address from Goucher College.

 Mail/Packages should be addressed with the student’s full legal/preferred name.
-Please do not use parent’s names or nick names in the address.
+Please do not use parent’s names or nicknames in the address.
 Mail will be returned to the sender if the campus Post Office is unable to identify the proper name.
-To better support and affirm our Transgender and Gender Non-Binary students, the Goucher Campus Post Office allows Transgender and Gender Non-Binary students to use their chosen name.
+To better support and affirm our students who are transgender and nonbinary, the Goucher Campus Post Office allows transgender and nonbinary students to use their chosen name.
 If you require special accommodations for name usage, please email the Post Office supervisor directly.

 Packages should be addressed as: